menandmice/micetro_docs/guides/user-manual/ipam.rst

    * A **DHCP scope** can be created with the network and broadcast addresses automatically configured, see :ref:`new-dhcp-scope`.

    * A **container** doesn't have a network or broadcast address.
+Within a container, you can define address ranges and scopes, and you can set privileges that apply to the enclosed ranges and scopes through access inheritance.
+You cannot allocate IP addresses from a container unless you have enabled this functionality in the **IPAM** section of the :ref:`admin-system-settings`.

      You can also create a container by converting a network existing on a subnet into a container, or vice versa.
 Select the range(s) you wish to convert and select :guilabel:`Convert to container` on either the :guilabel:`Action` or the row :guilabel:`...` menu.

 4. Complete the Properties page in the final step, using the properties defined in :ref:`admin-custom-properties`.